Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 To attract positive energy and prosperity by using jade plants in different areas of your home, you can place them strategically in each corner associated with specific elements in Feng shui.
 Let's explore the best places to put jade plants in your home, entryway, or office according to each corner and its corresponding element:

 Southeast Corner (Wood Element): The Southeast corner is the corner of prosperity that attracts wealth.
 It is also symbolized by the element ‘wood’.
-So, having a jade plant their with its woody bonsai branches enhances the element of prosperity and wealth.
+So, having a jade plant there with its woody bonsai branches enhances the element of prosperity and wealth.

 In a home office, placing a jade plant in the southeast corner or on the southeast corner of your desk can significantly enhance business luck and success.